Jackson Hewitt + GoSpotCheck by FORM

 Supporting Leasing Negotiations with Accurate Data

 Due to the nature of Jackson Hewitt’s franchise system, including its network of Walmart kiosks, locations often change hands between the company and individual franchisees.
-The on-site reports compiled through MarketX have provided valuable information for Jackson Hewitt’s leasing department during these negotiations.
+The on-site reports compiled through GoSpotCheck have provided valuable information for Jackson Hewitt’s leasing department during these negotiations.

 For example, franchisees can use compliance data to flag safety hazards with building landlords to bring things up to code or negotiate reduced rental fees.
 Jackson Hewitt can also leverage location data and the valuable insights contained within as an incentive when selling sites to franchisees.

-In one instance, while negotiating the sale of an existing Walmart location, representatives reviewed MarketX reports to determine if the on-site kiosk would need to be replaced, either by the prospective franchisee or by Jackson Hewitt, or if it could be packaged into the deal as an asset.
+In one instance, while negotiating the sale of an existing Walmart location, representatives reviewed GoSpotCheck reports to determine if the on-site kiosk would need to be replaced, either by the prospective franchisee or by Jackson Hewitt, or if it could be packaged into the deal as an asset.
 The condition of the kiosk could then be used to negotiate a more favorable contract, depending on whether the franchisee was looking at the added expense of replacing the machine itself.

-Jackson Hewitt has found a number of valuable applications for MarketX, but one of the more compelling use cases is how officials leveraged the platform to take a deep dive into unannounced store visits.
+Jackson Hewitt has found a number of valuable applications for GoSpotCheck, but one of the more compelling use cases is how officials leveraged the platform to take a deep dive into unannounced store visits.
 The results from this analysis were eye-opening:

 of observed visits to storefronts were unannounced